Azure/azure-powershell/src/App/App.Autorest/docs/New-AzContainerAppManagedEnvStorage.md

 ```

 ## DESCRIPTION
-Create storage for a managedEnvironment.
+create storage for a managedEnvironment.

 ## EXAMPLES